Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Fourier statistics

 The 1D cross-power spectra between the optical image and the FIR or MIR images are shown as open markers in Fig.~\ref{fig:cps}.
 These measurements can be well described by a power law with an index of $\gamma=-2.87$ and $-2.95$, respectively, close to that of the auto-power spectra, demonstrating a strong correlation between structures in the optical and FIR or MIR data.
 These correlations persist down to scales comparable to the FIR or MIR beam widths; below these scales (higher $k$), density fluctuations become de-correlated due to differing beam effects, pixel window functions, noise properties, and other map-specific systematics.
 As a result, the power index measured using this approach is less sensitive to systematics and decoupled from the degeneracies with other components specific to a single map (c.f., Eq.~\ref{eq:ps}).

 \cite{2023MNRAS.525.1443L} conducted cross-correlation analyses between the Canada-France Imaging Survey (CFIS) optical images and the Herschel SPIRE images.
 In their work, the goal was to study the correlation between the COB and the CIB, where cirrus is a major contaminant.
 We plot their cross-spectrum between the CFIS $r$-band image and the Herschel 250~$\mu m$ map in the ``FLS'' field (their Fig.~13), which contains a substantial amount of cirrus (see their Fig.~5).
 Their cross-power spectrum is marginally shallower than ours, plausibly due to an inherent COB-CIB correlation.
-Note that the CIBA has a power law dependence $P(k) \propto k^{-1 \text{\,–\,} -1.5}$, much shallower than the Galactic component (\citealt{viero2013}), supported by their measurements in fields with minimal cirrus contamination.
+Note that the CIBA has a power-law dependence $P(k) \propto k^{-1 \text{\,–\,} -1.5}$, much shallower than the Galactic component (\citealt{viero2013}), supported by their measurements in fields with minimal cirrus contamination.
 Therefore, it could be expected that our cross-power spectra focusing on the Galactic cirrus component, combined with efforts to mitigate extragalactic contributions by removal of point sources, yield a steeper power‐law dependence.

-\subsubsection{{Which is Closer to Optical Cirrus \textit{Globally}: FIR or MIR?}}
+\subsubsection{{Which is closer to optical cirrus \textit{globally}: FIR or MIR?}}

 In Figure~\ref{fig:cps_cr}, we show the correlation ratio $\xi_{a \times b}$ between the optical and FIR or MIR data computed using Eq.~\ref{eq:cpr}.
 For both paired maps, the correlation approaches unity at large spatial scales (low $k$), indicating the concordance of dust structures traced by different radiative mechanisms.
 At small scales, the correlation declines toward zero due to uncorrelated noise and systematics inherent to each map.
 It is worth noting that the FIR–optical correlation remains higher than the MIR–optical correlation across a wide range of scales.
-This result, from a global perspective, complements our findings in Sec.~\ref{sec:result_local} at local scales (note that the smallest kernel scale used there is $d_k=2\arcmin$) indicating that optical cirrus morphology more closely resembles that of FIR cirrus than MIR cirrus, which we attributed to the range of dust size for optical scattered light being similar to that for thermal FIR emission.
+This result, from a global perspective, complements our findings in Sect.~\ref{sec:result_local} at local scales (note that the smallest kernel scale used there is $d_k=2\arcmin$) indicating that optical cirrus morphology more closely resembles that of FIR cirrus than MIR cirrus.
+This quantifies what was anticipated in Sect.~\ref{sec:isrf}.

-\section{Quantitative Morphology of Cirrus with Wavelet Scattering Transforms}
+\section{Quantitative morphology of cirrus with wavelet scattering transforms}